cedricbatailler/cedricbatailler.me/content/blog/2022-bike-table/index.md

   tab_header(
     title = "What does it look like to bike in France's biggest cities?", subtitle =
-      "Every few year, the FUB conducts a national survey on bike useage.
+      "Every few year, the FUB conducts a national survey on bike usage.
       People are invited to report what do they thing about bike infrastructure in their city.
 The perfect bike-friendly city would score an A, the worst one an F."